loveencounterflow/gaps-and-islands/immutable-columns-in-sql.md

 is much harder to understand; maybe translating it to a function call could help.

+**NOTE** As convenient as `when` conditions in trigger declarations may be, observe that **`when` conditions may not be used for tables containing generated columns**.
+This is because those columns are only generated until *after* the `before` triggers have been run (i.e. generated columns operate on the result of `before` trigger functions, which is reasonable).
+Therefore, to avoid later rewrites in case a generated column should be added to a table with a trigger, it seems to be better to always put the entire logic into the trigger function.

+**NOTE** A further consequence of the last point is this: When working with tables that have generated columns, one should pay attention to the fact that these are (as of PGv12) always implicitly generated, always stored, and can never be set explicitly.
+This means that calls to `IMMUTABLE.record_has_changed()` must *always* at least include the name of auto-generated columns because they will be present in the `old` row but absent from the `new` row.
+For example, when there is one column `stamped` that may be changed and one column `_vnr0` that is generated in a table with immutable records, the correct call will be `IMMUTABLE.record_has_changed( old, new, '{stamped,_vnr0}' )`.
+With `_vnr0` omitted, the call will *always* return that the columns have changed (because `old._vnr0` is always present and `new._vnr0` is always absent).

 **UPDATE** implemented the above as `IMMUTABLE.record_has_changed( old, new )`, `IMMUTABLE.record_has_changed( old, new, Array[ 'except-columns' ] )` in [InterShop](https://github.com/loveencounterflow/intershop).